Vyral/robert-mack/_posts/2019-10-29-5-reasons-why-now-is-the-time-to-sell.md

 **4\.
 Buyers have more time to look.** People have more time to look for homes during the holidays.
 They often have time off for each holiday coming up.
 When buyers have time off, that’s when they want to go see homes.
 Right now presents a wonderful opportunity for them to look at properties.&nbsp;

 **5\.
-Buyers are motivated during the holidays.** If buyers weren’t motivated they would be spending time with their family, traveling, or other things, they wouldn’t be searching for homes.
+Buyers are motivated during the holidays.** If buyers weren’t motivated, they'd be spending time with their family, traveling, or doing other things.
+They wouldn’t be searching for homes.
 They have a clear reason to be looking during the holidays; maybe tax reasons, to buy before the end of the year, and so on.&nbsp;

 Finally, if you’ve made it this far, I want to give you a bonus tip\!&nbsp;

 **6\.
-Take a chance\!** Most people are not going to list now, they plan on listing in 2020.
+Take a chance\!** Most people are not going to list now; they plan on listing in 2020.
 If you list in the new year there’s going to be much more competition, much less demand.
 If you’re thinking about selling, speak to an agent, understand your options, take a chance.
 If you don’t get what you want, you always have 2020.&nbsp;

-If you ever want to talk about your options please email or call me.
+If you ever want to talk about your options, please email or call me.
 I would love to help you.
-If you have any video ideas you want me to talk about in the future send those my way as well.
+If you have any video ideas you want me to talk about in the future, send those my way as well.